 Students in this program will:

 - Experience a small learning community at a large research university.
 Transitioning to a large university can be a bit daunting to a first-year, transfer student.
 We provide opportunities for our T-LEARN™ students to build one-on-one relationships with faculty, staff, and other students on campus.

 - Enroll in Introduction to Research courses to produce a research proposal and poster presentation.
 Each course is 1 credit hour: Fundamentals of Research and Inquiry is taken in the fall semester and Introduction to Undergraduate Research Design is taken in the spring semester.
-The cost of the courses will be waived.

 - Engage in research with a faculty mentor.